switchensemble/switchensemble.github.io/_posts/call-for-scores/2026-09-07-call-for-scores.md

 - 2 technologists/electronics performers

 ### Eligibility
 The [Switch~ Ensemble] is principally interested in supporting emerging composers, but we understand that “emerging” means something different to everyone—and that emerging composers come at a wide range of ages.
-Generally, we think of emerging composers as either (1) still enrolled in post-secondary or graduate study, (2) still seeking or only recently-appointed to full-time musical employment, or (3) still on a trajectory of development and self-renewal in musical thinking.
+Generally, we think of emerging composers as either (1) still enrolled in post-secondary or graduate study, (2) still seeking or only recently-appointed to full-time musical employment, (3) still on a trajectory of development and self-renewal in musical thinking, or (4) composers for whom this would represent a significant opportunity.

 ### Selection Process
 The winning work will be scored for 3-7 musicians and should incorporate electronics, multimedia, or technology in a significant way.
 Duration of the new work can be between 5 and 15 minutes.
 The winning composer is welcome to join the ensemble in NYC April 6-9 for a rehearsal and the performance, but we are unable to provide transportation or lodging expenses.
 All works will be reviewed by a panel of ensemble and festival leadership.

 ### Percussion List